confluentinc/examples/multiregion/README.md

 ### Broker
 * `broker.rack`: identifies the location of the broker.
 For the demo, it represents a region, either `east` or `west`
-* `confluent.observer.feature=true`: enables the observer functionality built directly into `confluent-server`, which is a commercial feature
 * `replica.selector.class=org.apache.kafka.common.replica.RackAwareReplicaSelector`: allows clients to read from followers (in contrast, clients are typically only allowed to read from leaders)

 ### Client